ailabstw/FLaVor/examples/hello-inference/README.md

  -  `sorted_images`:  A  list  of  images (see Input Format) sorted by  a certain criterion  (e.g.  by  Z-axis  or  temporal order) to  correlate  with  `seg_model_out`.

 - `categories`: A dictionary where each key is a class ID that you want to include in the output.
-The corresponding value is a dictionary with category information that must be filled with all necessary details as described in the AiCOCO format, except for fields related to "nanoid".
+The corresponding value is a dictionary with category information that must be filled with `supercategory_name` and all necessary details as described in the AiCOCO format, except for fields related to "nanoid".

 - `seg_model_out`: A 4D NumPy ndarray `(c, z, y, x)`, which represents the segmentation results.
 For semantic segmentation, the values are binary (0 or 1) and indicate the presence of a class.
 For instance segmentation, the array contains instance IDs as positive integers that indicate different instances.